Apno Ko Apne Dum Pe Jeena Sikhao

 He told me that stable is not equal to stagnant and if I get stagnant, my life might get stagnant and it is stagnant water that is dirty and oozes bad odor.
 He teaches me the virtue of "moving on" with our sincerity.

 He never let me compromise on my education.
-I wanted to be self reliant, and he pushed me for that.
+I wanted to be self-reliant, and he pushed me for that.
 I would often complain of leg pain while walking, and he would then encourage me to walk an additional mile.
 I saw my father barely ever taking anyone's help but rather he had been helping a lot of big people to the big positions they scored.
-Papa is a self made man and that motivated me to be self reliant without depending on any sugar daddies or god father.
-Talking about Sugar, well papa was barely ever relenting, he was always strict until recently when he has let go of his stricter side and exudes encouragement towards more softer and emotional side.
+Papa is a self-made man and that motivated me to be self-reliant without depending on any sugar daddies or godfathers.
+Talking about Sugar, well papa was barely ever relenting, he was always strict until recently when he let go of his stricter side and exuded encouragement towards the softer and more emotional side.

-This is kind of story of life [Straight from my heart]
+This is a kind of story of life [Straight from my heart]

-As part of this write-up, Indiblogger wanted us to embed this video. [below] I did not see this HDFC Life video earlier but just wrote what I felt like.
-Suddenly something transpired me to watch it, and I did.
+As part of this write-up, Indiblogger wanted us to embed this video by HDFC.
+I did not see this HDFC Life video earlier but just wrote what I felt like.
+Suddenly something transpired for me to watch it, and I did.
 The girl in this video is a child amputee, ah just like me who came with even bigger baggage of bruises and amputations [not to make you sob but to tell you, if at all I can help inspire any of you].

 Life is not black and white.
-Even today i struggle with my disability.
-However, the motivations and encouragement that my parents have sowed me, helps me continue.
+Even today I struggle with my disability.
+However, the motivation and encouragement that my parents have given me, helps me continue.
 Hence I tell you, go ahead and inspire a life.
 Be the support.
 Use positivity and make people live on their own.
 In the meantime, be with them.
-No matter the cheer someone exude, the heart still longs for encouragement and empathy.
+No matter the cheer someone exudes, the heart still longs for encouragement and empathy.
 Like this little girl, in the video.

 _____________________________________________________